wp-plugins/interactive-maps/readme.txt

 8. Paste [simplemaps] into the post/page where you want the map to be located.
 9. Publish/Preview your post and your map should be visible.

+The world continent map is provided for free.
+Other commercial map upgrades are available including an <a href="http://simplemaps.com/us">html5 us map</a>, <a href="http://simplemaps.com/world">html5 world map</a>, <a href="http://simplemaps.com/canada">html5 canada map</a>.